ehForwarderBot/ehForwarderBot/docs/ETM.md

 ## Usage
 At the beginning, messages from all senders will be sent to the user directly, that means every message  will be mixed in the same conversation.
 By linking a chat, you can redirect messages from a specific sender to an empty group for a more organized conversation.

-> **Notice**:
+!!! note "Notice"
     In case of multiple admins are assigned, they may all send message on your behalf, but only the 0th admin can receive direct message from the bot.

 ### Link a chat
 1. Create a new group, invite your bot to the group